 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Approved GCIS Digitisation Strategy Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-GCIS Digitisation Strategy outlining a plan to implement the digital transformation of the organisation Assumptions: Factors that are accepted as true and certain to happen without proof Resources (human and financial) will be available to develop the digitisation strategy for approval.
-Support by management.
-Cooperation by organised labour and employees.
-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable GCIS Digitisation Strategy approved by 31 March 2024 CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated The signed GCIS Digitisation Strategy by the Accounting Officer Source/collection of data: Describes where the information comes from and how it is collected Approval memo by the Accounting Officer Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly
+Number of digitisation projects implemented Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+IM&T/Digitisation Projects that are implemented for the achievement of the Digital Transformation of GCIS Assumptions: Factors that are accepted as true and certain to happen without proof Resources (Human and Financial) will be available to implement the IM&T/Digitisation projects Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable Three digitisation projects implemented CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Simple count of three digitisation projects Source/collection of data: Describes where the information comes from and how it is collected IMS projects' quarterly progress reports presented to the IM&T Steering Committee IT projects' quarterly progress reports as presented to the IM&T Steering Committee Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly

 DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Chief Directorate: IM&T Who is responsible for collecting the data?
 D: IT and D: IMS Who is responsible for checking and verifying the data captured?
-CD: IM&T Means of verification (evidence) Memo where the Digital Transformation Strategy was approved Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control The data is qualitative in the form of a document INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: IM&T
+CD: IM&T Means of verification (evidence) Minutes of MANCO meeting where the Digital Transformation Strategy was approved Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control The data is qualitative in the form of a document INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: IM&T